JLag0/Error-Daily-T-Sched/README.md

 - Dark mode support
 - Link management system:
   - Add and edit links
-  - Organize links into categories
+  - Organize links into categories(Coming Soon)
-  - Quick access to frequently used links
+  - Quick access to frequently used links(Coming Soon)

 ## Installation
 To install the app, download the APK file from the release section and install it on your android device.